Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Inelastic scattering

 in which $f_1 (E)$ and $f_2 (E)$ are functions of the energy $E$, and for the spectator particle C,

 where here we write out

 and

 with $\mathscr{E}^{2}\equiv e^{4}T\sqrt{E^{2}-m_\mu^{2}}(m_\mu^{2}+2E^{2})$.
-The graph in figure \ref{fig:f2} shows the variations of the von Neumann entropy and the measured spin of the spectator particle $C$ in the $z$-direction as well as the cross section for the $AB$ collision, which in the center-of-mass frame reads:
+The graph in figure \ref{fig:f2} shows the variations of the von Neumann entropy for the three systems and the measured spin of the spectator particle $C$ in the $z$-direction, as well as the cross section for the $AB$ collision, which in the center-of-mass frame reads: